GOALS

 Documentation that training of faculty, staff, and students occurs in conjunction with expected accessibility roles

-Personnel (e.g., faculty, staff, and procurement specialists) have the training necessary to achieve their role in web accessibility.
+Personnel (e.g., faculty, staff, and student employees) have the training necessary to achieve their role in web accessibility.

 Technical assistance and support is available to, and used by, faculty, staff, and students

 Beyond training, provisions are made to aid personnel who may need assistance or advice as they work to perform their responsibilities.
 Provisions are made to ensure that there are necessary supports for personnel at all levels.
 This support occurs in various forms, such as professional development via selected conferences, focused technical assistance, consultants, and involvement in communities of practice or discussion forums.
-Support does not need to be hierarchical: fellow practitioners and peers can be a valuable source of information and ideas.
+Support does not need to be hierarchical; fellow practitioners and peers can be valuable sources of information and ideas (e.g., by forming a community of practice).

 Presence of materials necessary to support training, technical assistance, and implementation

 Those charged with the duties to provide training and support to personnel are given the necessary materials or their own technical support.
 Materials can include training and other technical resources, accessibility evaluators, assistive technologies used for testing, or the creation of a technology lab that can be used to test for accessibility.
-Periodic consultation or leadership training in teaching others principles of web accessibility are employed as necessary.
+Periodic consultation or leadership training in teaching others the principles of web accessibility are employed as necessary.
+Feedback is elicited to ensure that the personnel and trainers have sufficient resources to achieve the desired accessibility outcomes.

 Benchmark E: Procurement, Development, and Use of Technologies That Will Result in Accessible Web Content

-To create and maintain accessible web architecture, the tools used by the institution must render content that is accessible.
-Failure to procure, or develop, accessible technologies will perpetuate the need to fix accessibility problems introduced by others.
-A strong procurement policy, with language added into contracts, helps to ensure that the institution is using its resources wisely and purchasing goods and services that are in line with institutional efforts.
-This includes the acquisition of programs and resources such as open source, shareware, and freeware that do not go through the traditional procurement process.
+To create and maintain an accessible web architecture, personnel choose tools that render accessible web content.
+Failing to procure or develop accessible technologies perpetuates new and existing problems.
+A strong procurement policy, with language included in contracts, helps ensure that personnel use the institution’s resources wisely and purchase products and services that are in line with institution-wide web accessibility efforts, including programs such as open source, shareware, and freeware that don’t go through the traditional procurement process.

 Evidence of this benchmark may include: